Trying to report your crypto taxes can be difficult anywhere in the world — South Africa is no exception.

 In addition, transactions on blockchains like Bitcoin and Ethereum are publicly visible and permanent.
 Tax agencies around the world use ‘data matching’ to match blockchain transactions to known individuals.

-Determining whether you should pay income tax or capital gains tax on a specific transaction can get complicated.
+Cryptocurrency transactions are categorized as a ‘trade’ or ‘investment’ on a case-by-case basis.
+As a result, determining whether you should pay income tax or capital gains tax on a specific transaction can get complicated.

 In addition, SARS hasn’t yet provided guidance on how cryptocurrency trades are taxed.
 However, we can use existing guidance on stocks and equities to better understand how crypto transactions will be classified.